 Total Exposure Health Vision Statements

-- OEHS Professionals understand how occupational and non-occupational exposures combine to affect health outcomes and are engaging IH skill sets in assessing all exposures and their integration for overall exposure.
+- OEHS Professionals understand how occupational and non-occupational exposures combine to affect health outcomes and engage IH/OEHS skill sets in assessing all exposures and their integration for overall exposure.

-- AIHce On Demand session recordings bring the best of AIHce EXP directly to you.
+- AIHce On Demand session recordings brings the best of AIHce EXP directly to you.
 Choose the topic areas that best meet your education needs and get access to cutting-edge presentations through your computer, tablet, or smartphone.